ju-baer/implementations/deltanet/README.md

-# DeltaNet — a toy-scale build of the pure delta rule
+# DeltaNet- a toy-scale build of the pure delta rule

-A minimal implementation of **DeltaNet**, from Yang, Wang, Yu, Kim, *"Parallelizing Linear Transformers with the Delta Rule over Sequence Length"* (2024) — the direct architectural ancestor of KDA (see `../kda`), isolating the **delta rule** on its own, with no decay gate at all.
+A minimal implementation of **DeltaNet**, from Yang, Wang, Yu, Kim, *["Parallelizing Linear Transformers with the Delta Rule over Sequence Length"* (2024)](https://arxiv.org/abs/2406.06484), also the direct architectural ancestor of KDA (see `../kda`), isolating the **delta rule** on its own, with no decay gate at all.

 This README explains the idea in plain words. `deltanet_mini.ipynb` builds